 7. The Line Hotel, Washington, D.C.

 Change is coming to our country's capital.
 Located at the border of the South (depending who you ask!), D.C. is known for its Old World grandiose hotel options along Pennsylvania Avenue.
 But off that main drag, the neighborhood of Adams Morgan is where the new Line Hotel is slated to open in June 2017.

 The boutique design hotel is housed in a neoclassical revivalist building that was once The First Church of Christ, Scientist, built in 1912.

-So, the designers and architects—from Sydell Group and INC respectively—preserved architectural elements like 60-foot vaulted ceilings, millwork and brass detailing, copper entry doors and milk glass windows.
+So, the designers and architects -- from Sydell Group and INC respectively -- preserved architectural elements such as 60-foot vaulted ceilings, millwork and brass detailing, copper entry doors and milk glass windows.